ubinexus/sonic-utilities/doc/Command-Reference.md

 - Details:
   - show arp: Displays all entries
   - show arp -if <ifname>: Displays the ARP specific to the specified interface.
-  - show arp <ip-address>: Displays the ARP specific to the specicied ip-address.
+  - show arp <ip-address>: Displays the ARP specific to the specified ip-address.

 - Example: